-This is because the palm trees to grow its leaves closer to the source of light to gain a competitive advantage over other plants in its native environment.
+This is because palm trees grow their leaves closer to the source of light to gain a competitive advantage over other plants in their native environment.

-As the palm tree matures, it invest less energy in sustaining the leaves at the bottom which typically is in less light, causing the dying leaves to turn brown.
+As the palm tree matures, it invests less energy in sustaining the leaves at the bottom which typically is in less light, causing the dying leaves to turn brown.

 If just the lower leaves are turn brown then this does not indicate the plant as a whole is dying and is a natural part of the palm’s growing cycle.

 Dry conditions caused by high temperatures, underwatering, and low humidity, typically turn the leaf tips brown, but all can contribute to the palm’s leaves turning brown and dying.

 If the soil is too damp then this promotes the conditions for fungal disease which can also turn indoor palm leaves brown with a drooping, dying appearance.

 Boggy soil can be caused by overwatering, poor drainage, pots without drainage holes in the base, and saucers, trays, or decorative pots that cause water to pool around the base of the pot.